AndreEdson93L/SuperheroChinookNoroff/README.md

 # SuperheroChinookNoroff
-In this project, me (Andrea Edson Lorenzoni) and (Pedro Ferrera) we worked togheter to complete the assignment.
-The porject include the appendix A (Database superhero) and the appendix B (JDBC Application for ITunes).
+please switch to the master branch.
+All the commits has been done there and not on the main.
+The functional project of the appendix B of the assignment is there.